techiediaries/techiediaries/_posts/2020/java/2019-06-19-spring-boot-22-java-13-crud-rest-api-example.md

 ---
 layout: post
-title: "Spring Boot 2.2 with Java 11 REST API Tutorial: Using JPA Hibernate & MySQL"
+title: "Spring Boot 2.2 with Java 13 CRUD REST API Tutorial: Using JPA Hibernate & MySQL"
 image: "images/content/java.jpg"
-excerpt: "Throughout this tutorial, we'll learn to build a Java 11 web application using Spring 5 and JPA.
-We'll build the REST API using the Spring Boot 2.2 rapid development platform." tags : [java , spring]
+excerpt: "Throughout this tutorial, we'll learn to build a Java 13 web application using Spring 5 and JPA.
+We'll build the REST API using the Spring Boot 2.2 rapid development platform"
+categories: java
+date: 2020-03-05
+tags : [java , spring, mysql]
 ---

-Throughout this tutorial, we'll learn to build a Java 11 web application using Spring 5 and JPA.
-We'll build the REST API using the Spring Boot 2.2 rapid development platform.
+Throughout this tutorial, we'll learn to build a Java 13 web application using Spring 5 and JPA.
+We'll build the CRUD REST API using the Spring Boot 2.2 rapid development platform.

+## Build a REST API Example with Java 13, Spring Boot 2.2 and JPA Hibernate

-In this first tutorial, you’ll learn step by step how to build a REST API back-end, using Java 11, Spring 5, Spring Boot 2.2, JPA (Java Persistence API), Hibernate (the ORM implementation for JPA) and MySQL, for a simple customer management application.
+In this first tutorial, you’ll learn step by step how to build a REST API back-end, using Java 13, Spring 5, Spring Boot 2.2, JPA (Java Persistence API), Hibernate (the ORM implementation for JPA) and MySQL, for a simple customer management application.

 We'll first start by generating a zero-configuration project using *Spring Initializr*.
 Next we'll configure the MySQL database and create the `Customer` model (business domain class), finally we'll build the API endpoints to create, read, update and delete customers data.

 ## Prerequisites

-You need to have a development environment with Java 11 installed and some working knowledge of Java.
+You need to have a development environment with Java 13 installed and some working knowledge of Java.

 ## Summary